dddrrreee/cs140e-23win/labs/7-bootloader/EXTENSIONS.md

 different locations to look in for a binary.

 Put your code in `libunix/resolve-pi-path.c:find_pi_binary`.
+  - `extension-find-pi/` has a simple test driver.

 The code:
-  - use `getenv` to get any value for it.
+  - use `getenv(PI_PATH)` to get any value associated with `PI_PATH`.
-  - scan these locations for the given binary.
+  - scan these `:` seperated locations for the given binary.
   - return the full path if you find it.

-This is useful for the rest of the quarter.
+This routie is useful for the rest of the quarter.
+Will save you a bunch of time `cd`-ing around.

 You can of course do your own hacks.
 One potentially useful one is to go up one level, and search all subdirectories for a binary.